murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/House Rules.md

 - In between these two, there's a **Medium Rest** which occurs after every night's sleep.
 After a Medium Rest you get the following:
 	- All the benefits from a Short Rest
 	- You recover a number of Hit Point Dice equal to half your level rounded up
-	- You heal HP equal to a number of Hit Point Dice of half your level (rounded up) + Con modifier.
-You can spend more Hit Point Dice to heal up more (as in a Short Rest).
+	- You heal Hit Points equal to a number of Hit Point Dice of half your level (rounded up) + Con modifier, without having to spend those Hit Point Dice.
+If you want more healing, you can spend more Hit Point Dice to heal up more (as in a Short Rest).
 		- For example if you take a Medium Rest as a lvl 5 Fighter, you heal 3d10+Con mod HP for free: Your Hit Point Die as a Fighter is a d10, half your level is 2,5 which rounded up is 3.

 ---